-If your vehicle is E85 compatible, it will operate on unleaded gasoline with an octane rating of 87, or E85 fuel, or any mixture of these two fuels.
+Your vehicle will operate on both unleaded gasoline with an octane rating of 87, or E-85 fuel, or any mixture of these two.
+For best results, a refueling pattern that alternates between E-85 and unleaded gasoline should be avoided.

-For best results, a refueling pattern that avoids alternating between E85 and unleaded gasoline is recommended.
+When you do switch fuel types it is recommended that:

-When you do switch fuel types, it is recommended that:
+- you do not switch when the fuel gauge indicates less than 1/4 full - you do not add less than 5 gallons (19 Liters) when refueling - you operate the vehicle immediately after refueling for a period of at least 5 minutes

-- you do not add less than 5 gal (19 L) when refueling - you drive the vehicle immediately after refueling for at least 5 miles (8 km)
+Observing these precautions will avoid possible hard 5 starting and/or significant deterioration in driveability during warm up.

-Observing these precautions will avoid possible hard starting and/or significant deterioration in driveability during warm up.
+• When the ambient temperature is above 90° F (32° C), you may experience hard starting and rough idle following start up even if the above recommendations are followed.

-Use seasonally adjusted E85 fuel (ASTM D5798).
-With non-seasonally adjusted E85 fuel, you may experience hard starting and rough idle following start-up, even if the above recommendations are followed, especially when the ambient temperature is below 32°F (0°C).
-Some additives used in regular gasoline are not fully compatible with E85 and may form deposits in your engine.
+Some additives used in regular gasoline are not fully compatible with E-85 and may form deposits in your engine.
 To eliminate driveability issues that may be caused by these deposits, a supplemental gasoline additive, such as MOPAR® Injector Cleanup or Techron may be used.

-Selection Of Engine Oil For Flexible Fuel Vehicles E85 and Gasoline Vehicles
+Selection Of Engine Oil For Flexible Fuel Vehicles (E-85) And Gasoline Vehicles

-FFV vehicles operated on E85 require specially formulated engine oils.
+FFV vehicles operated on E-85 require specially formulated engine oils.
 These special requirements are included in MOPAR® engine oils, and in equivalent oils meeting Chrysler Specification MS-6395.
-The manufacturer only recommends engine oils that are API Certified and meet the requirements of Material Standard MS-6395.
+The manufacturer requires engine oils that are API Certified and meet the requirements of Material Standard MS-6395.
 MS-6395 contains additional requirements, developed during extensive fleet testing, to provide additional protection to Chrysler Group LLC engines.
 Use MOPAR® or an equivalent oil meeting the specification MS-6395.